Get the outside-in perspective on why you win and lose deals.

 |Converged Systems||Records Management|

 With over 30 years of experience, Richard H. Case is an expert in the field of high-tech market research.
 A former Gartner Vice President, Richard created PSP Enterprises to directly address the shortfalls in the industry.
 By using IT professionals and leveraging his own decades of knowledge, Richard H. Case has redefined market research in a way that leads to direct, actionable results.

+Anonymous interviewing encourages respondents to speak freely.
+We conduct both blind and non-blind interviews.
 We conduct both blind and non-blind interviews.
 Wherever possible, we recommend the use of blind and anonymous interviews because they are the most objective source of customer opinion available.
 With respondent permission, we record the interview and you get a verbatim transcript of what was said.
 It’s as if you were a fly on the wall, listening to two executives discuss the detailed reasons why they picked you or your competitor.